cortside/guidelines/scrum/user-stories.md

 >
 > *Acceptance*
 >
-> * A search field is available on the top-bar.
+> * Should have a search field is available on the top-bar.
-> * A search is started when the user clicks Submit.
+> * Should start search when the user clicks Submit.
-> * The default placeholder is a grey text Type the name.
+> * Should have default placeholder is a grey text Type the name.
-> * The placeholder disappears when the user starts typing.
+> * Should clear placeholder text when the user starts typing.
-> * The search language is English.
+> * Should use English as search language.
-> * The user can type no more than 200 symbols.
+> * Should limit user from typing no more than 200 symbols.
-> * It doesn’t support special symbols.
+> * Should not support special symbols.
 If the user has typed a special symbol in the search input, it displays the warning massage: *Search input cannot contain special symbols.*

 All user stories must fit the **INVEST quality model**: